thelfer/MFrontGallery/docs/papers/joss/paper.md

 just copy the contents of the `cmake/modules` directory in your local directory.

-If you intent to use `git` for version control, one easy way is to add the `MFrontGallery` as a remote ressource and check out the `CMake` repository from it as follows:
+If you intend to use `git` for version control, one easy way is to add the `MFrontGallery` as a remote ressource and check out the `CMake` repository from it as follows: